CloudKlass/Azure-Admin/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. On the `overview blade` (right hand side) Select **View** in the **VM Insights** box, and then select **Configure Insights**.

-1. Select your virtual machine, and then **Enable** (twice).
+1. Select your virtual machine, and then select **Enable**.

 1. Accept the defaults and Select **Review + enable**.

 1. Select **Enable**

-1. It will take a few minutes for the virtual machine agent to install and configure, proceed to the next step.
+1. It will take a few minutes for the virtual machine agent to install and configure.
+   ***Don't wait***, proceed to the next step.

 ## Task 2: Create an alert